bacchus-snu/sgs/docs/src/usage/use-registry.md

 ## Push images to the registry

-Navigate to your workspace project's "Repositoriees" tab and refer to the "Push command" section for instructions on how to push images to the registry.
+Navigate to your workspace project's "Repositories" tab and refer to the "Push command" section for instructions on how to push images to the registry.

 ```console